Series: Black Books

 - I Ate WHAT?: Bernard once mistook a beverage coaster for some kind of delicious biscuit.
 He then subverts this trope and asks for another one when Manny tells him what he just ate.

-- Ingesting Knowledge: Manny absorbs The Little Book Of Calm, which transforms him into a messianic figure.
+- Ingesting Knowledge: Manny absorbs The Little Book Of Calm, which temporarily transforms him into a messianic figure.

 - Intoxication Ensues: Absinthe and espresso have both been used.